 27.3.1 Any full-time, including probationary, employee who is called for jury duty shall, upon request on prescribed forms, be entitled to his or her regular pay for those hours of absence due to performance of the jury duty for a period up to twenty-two (22) working days.

-27.3.2 Prior to jury duty service, each employee must complete a time off request through the District’s timesheet system and provide a copy of the summons to his or her supervisor.
-To be entitled to receive regular pay for such jury leave, the employee must report for work at the District for time not actually retained on jury unless there is less than ½ of their regular shift remaining.
+27.3.2 Prior to jury duty service, each employee must complete a time off request through the OC San’s timesheet system and provide a copy of the summons to his or her supervisor.
+To be entitled to receive regular pay for such jury leave, the employee must report for work at OC San for time not actually retained on jury unless there is less than ½ of their regular shift remaining.
 Employees are not compensated for jury duty occurring on scheduled days off.

 27.4 Witness Leave

-27.4.1 Any full-time, including probationary, employee, who is required to be absent from work by a subpoena properly issued by a court, agency or commission legally empowered to subpoena witnesses, which subpoena compels his or her presence as a witness, except in a matter wherein he or she is named as a defendant or plaintiff or as an expert witness, shall, upon approval of an online time off request , be entitled the time necessary to comply with such subpoena, provided any fees received for such service, exclusive of mileage, are submitted to the District for deposit in the General Fund of the District.
+27.4.1 Any full-time, including probationary, employee, who is required to be absent from work by a subpoena properly issued by a court, agency or commission legally empowered to subpoena witnesses, which subpoena compels his or her presence as a witness, except in a matter wherein he or she is named as a defendant or plaintiff or as an expert witness, shall, upon approval of an online time off request , be entitled the time necessary to comply with such subpoena, provided any fees received for such service, exclusive of mileage, are submitted to OC San for deposit in the General Fund of OC San.

 27.4.2 An employee so subpoenaed must submit a copy of the subpoena to his or her supervisor and complete an online time off request form in order to be eligible for pay for such absence.
-To be entitled to receive regular pay for such witness leave, the employee must report for work at the District for time not actually retained on witness service of one hour or more prior to and/or upon completion of each day's service, exclusive of travel time.
+To be entitled to receive regular pay for such witness leave, the employee must report for work at OC San for time not actually retained on witness service of one hour or more prior to and/or upon completion of each day's service, exclusive of travel time.

 27.5 Military Leave